 Funding through an independent application

-Students with a degree of disability (GdB) of at least 20 or a chronic illness can submit a so-called "long application" for the reimbursement of their real additional costs for stays from January 2022.
-You can download the application form and if you have any questions, please contact Laura Hope (internship) and Hella Koschinski (study), who will be happy to help you with the application.
+Students with a degree of disability (GdB) of at least 20 or a chronic illness can alternatively submit a so-called "long application" for the reimbursement of their actual additional costs for their stay abroad.
+You can download the application form and if you have any questions, please contact Laura Hope (internship) or Hella Koschinski (study), who will be happy to help you with the application.
 The International Office submits the application to the DAAD on behalf of the student.

-The application amount will be calculated according to your personal needs and will be paid in addition to the regular Erasmus+ funding rate.
+The application amount will be calculated according to your personal needs and will be paid in addition to the regular Erasmus+ mobility grant.
 Please note that only additional costs can be taken into account that

 - are not covered by national agencies (integration offices, health insurance companies, regional associations, social welfare offices, student unions).

 - incur as a result of the stay abroad.
 These include, for example, flight costs and costs for accommodation for accompanying assistants or for barrier-free accommodation.

 Since you must prove the difference between the costs at home and abroad, please allow sufficient time for the application.